saumG/brain-tumor-detector/README.md

 ##### 2. Ependymomas, including anaplastic ependymoma, myxopapillary ependymoma and subependymoma
 ##### 3. Oligodendrogliomas, including oligodendroglioma, anaplastic oligodendroglioma and anaplastic oligoastrocytoma

+### Meningioma
+A primary central nervous system tumor, begginning in the brain or the spinal cord.
+It forms on the three layers of membranes known as meninges.
+Meningiomas are slow-growing and around 90% are benign, often meaning no symptoms and they often require no immediate treatment.
+However, the growth of a benign tumor could result in serious complications.